CHRIST, THE HOUSE OF GOD (EXCERPT OF CHRIST IN YOU)

-Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which cometh down out of heaven from my God: and I will write upon him my new name.
+“He who overcomes, I will make him a pillar in the temple of My God, and he shall go out no more.
+And I will write on him the name of My God and the name of the city of My God, the New Jerusalem, which comes down out of heaven from My God.
+And I will write on him My new name.
 (Revelation 3:12)

 When the Lord Jesus ascended to Heaven He gave gifts of ministry to the saints.
 The purpose of the gifts is that we may be brought to the “measure of the stature of the fulness of Christ,” to the measure of the stature of the fullness of the eternal House of God (Ephesians 4:13).

 The Divine purpose in building the Body of Christ is explained in Psalms 68:18.